BGCG/project3/README.md

 ### People

-* My mentor for her valuable feedback.
+* My mentor for her valuable feedback and Code Institute tutor support.

 ## References for information in README introduction

+* Blood cell antigens and blood incompatiblity are common knowledge in the feild of medical biology so no reference is required for those particular facts.

 * Far RM, Rad FS, Abdolazimi Z, Kohan MM.
 Determination of rate and causes of wastage of blood and blood products in Iranian hospitals.
 Turk J Haematol.
 2014 Jun;31(2):161-7.